Raphael-Boichot/Mitsubishi-M64282FP-dashcam/README.md

 # To do

-- A perfect emulation of the dithering strategy of the Game Boy Camera
+- calculate the low and high light dithering arrays to put in the json
-- A Game Boy printer emulator based on this exact same hardware with fancy display during printing
+- Remove the auto-contrast for the Game Boy Camera Strategy.

 # Acknowledgments